-of Neufchatel, also acknowledges that spiritual gifts are allotted to all the faithful without exception; and the author, speaking of what he calls the Darbyite system as to ministry, agrees| &#8220;that the greater part of the blows by which it is, in general, thought possible to vanquish this enemy, in reality do not touch it&#8221;; that instead of &#8220;rejecting ministry,&#8221; it &#8220;on the contrary pretends to re-establish the only true, the only scriptural one&#8221; &#8230; that &#8220;received with charity, this adversary will certainly be changed into a friend who will contribute to awaken in the bosom of the Church the consciousness of several important truths.&#8221; And the author cites this one among others: &#8220;that true Christian ministry, the ministry of spirit and of life &#8230; cannot be conferred by a mere human consecration, but must rest upon a call and a living gift of the Spirit.&#8221; Moreover, he declares that he gives his &#8220;full assent to all that the system of Mr. Darby contains really true and salutary to the Church in the present day,&#8221; and he recognizes &#8220;the necessity of raising ministry to, and maintaining it at, the height of these eternal truths.&#8221;|
+of Neufchatel, also acknowledges that spiritual gifts are allotted to all the faithful without exception; and the author, speaking of what he calls the Darbyite system as to ministry, agrees¦ "that the greater part of the blows by which it is, in general, thought possible to vanquish this enemy, in reality do not touch it"; that instead of "rejecting ministry," it "on the contrary pretends to re-establish the only true, the only scriptural one" ... that "received with charity, this adversary will certainly be changed into a friend who will contribute to awaken in the bosom of the Church the consciousness of several important truths."
+And the author cites this one among others: "that true Christian ministry, the ministry of spirit and of life ... cannot be conferred by a mere human consecration, but must rest upon a call and a living gift of the Spirit."
+Moreover, he declares that he gives his "full assent to all that the system of Mr. Darby contains really true and salutary to the Church in the present day," and he recognizes "the necessity of raising ministry to, and maintaining it at, the height of these eternal truths."¦

-Here are testimonies drawn from pamphlets and journalistic articles written with the intention of condemning the system brought of late under the notice of Christians&#8212;testimonies which perfectly justify what I have advanced, namely: that the battle-field is entirely changed.
-By the avowal of our adversaries,| the great principles which have been put forth are eternal truths.
+Here are testimonies drawn from pamphlets and journalistic articles written with the intention of condemning the system brought of late under the notice of Christians testimonies which perfectly justify what I have advanced, namely: that the battlefield is entirely changed.
+By the avowal of our adversaries,¦ the great principles which have been put forth are eternal truths.
 The most decided among them agree with me on the principal point.
 If the Reformers recognized these eternal truths, so much the better for them and for us.
 I have given the preceding extracts with a view to establish that

-| &#8220;Examination,&#8221; page 18.
+¦ "Examination," page 18.